Simmering: Sufficient is better than optimal for training neural networks: Sufficient Training by Simmering

-This Hamiltonian approach entails forces on weights and biases that can be computed via back propagation.
-We thermalize the Hamiltonian dynamics to reproduce the distribution Eq.\ \eqref{eq:PLxfm}.
-We implement the thermalization via numerical integration of the equations of motion of a Nos\'e-Hoover chain thermostat, which we implement (see Methods) as a symplectic integrator.\cite{1997JangSeogjoo_md,2006yamamoto_md} For portability, and to facilitate use for problems beyond those we study in detail below, we implement the algorithm in Python, leveraging TensorFlow to compute gradients, the forces that drive training dynamics.
-An open-source implementation of our approach is available at Ref.\ \cite{babayanSimmeringSufficientTraining2024}.
+This dynamical approach entails gradient forces on weights and biases that can be computed via backpropagation.
+We thermalize the dynamics to reproduce the distribution Eq.\ \eqref{eq:PLxfm}.
+We operationalize the thermalization via numerical integration of the equations of motion of the neural network coupled to a Nos\'e-Hoover chain thermostat, which we implement (see Methods) by symplectic integration.\cite{ReversibleNHT,Yamamoto2006} For portability, and to facilitate use for problems beyond those we study in detail below, we implement the algorithm in Python and model the neural network in TensorFlow, leveraging TensorFlow's autodifferentiation to compute the gradient forces that drive training dynamics.
+An open-source implementation of our approach is available at Ref.\ \cite{SimmeringCode}.

-Eq.\ \eqref{eq:PLxfm} serves as a generating function for sufficiently trained networks for finite $\beta$.
-The key to obtaining sufficient training is to maintain the auxiliary dynamics at a small but finite temperature, or ``simmer'', so that the network systematically explores near-optimal configurations of weights and biases.
-Although any individual configuration of weights and biases generically fail to improve network [performance] for test data, general arguments (see below) indicate that ensembles of sufficiently trained networks can outperform optimally trained networks.
+Eq.\ \eqref{eq:PLxfm} serves as a generating function for sufficiently trained networks for finite $\beta=1/T$.
+The key to obtaining sufficient training in the dynamical approach we use here is to maintain the auxiliary dynamics at a small but finite temperature, or ``simmer'', so that the network systematically explores near-optimal configurations of weights and biases.
+These near-optimal configurations need not individually improve the network accuracy for test data because they belong to ensembles of networks, and various methods \cite{polikarEnsembleLearning2012,dietterichEnsemble2000} can be applied to the ensembles to extract more generalizable representations.
+We give general arguments in Methods that this supremacy of sufficient training over optimal training is a generic feature of the family of methods we introduce here.